mjsmith95/MCDataVis/SOS.md

-##### `object_to_dict_map(student_object: object):` returns  `str, dict`
+##### `object_to_dict_map(student_object: Stundent):` returns  `str, dict`

-Returns a string with the `student_object.name` member, and a mixed dictionary containing string keys that map to the appropriate value type.
+Returns a string with the `student_object.name` attribute, and a mixed dictionary containing string keys that map to the appropriate value type for each attribute of the `student_object`.

 The default JSON serialization library in python doesn't not support custom object serialization.
 Therefore we have a mapping between our object an a valid serializable key, value pair.
-This enables to serialize and deserialize the custom student object type successfully.
+This enables us to serialize and deserialize the custom student object type successfully.

 **Parameters:**